L.A. Dodgers Hall of Fame manager Tommy Lasorda hospitalized

-Former Los Angeles Dodgers manager and Hall of Fame member Tommy Lasorda has been hospitalized, according to a statement from the team on Sunday.
+Former Los Angeles Dodgers manager Tommy Lasorda, a member of the Hall of Fame, has been hospitalized, the team said in a statement Sunday.

-Lasorda, 93, was admitted to a hospital in Orange County and is resting comfortably in intensive care, according to the statement.
+Lasorda, 93, was admitted to a hospital in Orange County, east of Los Angeles, and was resting comfortably in intensive care, the statement said.

 "The family appreciates everyone's thoughts and prayers; however, they request their privacy at this time," the statement said.